PrimerLi/Dream-of-the-Red-Chamber/README.md

-# Dream-of-the-Red-Chamber
 # 红楼梦人物关系图

-Network representation of character relationhips in Dream of the Red Chamber by Cao Xueqin
+## Network representation of character relationhips in Dream of the Red Chamber by Cao Xueqin

 This project aims to analyze the relationships between characters in Dream of the Red Chamber.